agmcarthur/Biochem-3BP3/Lab_9_RNASeq/README.md

 <a name="clean"></a>
 ## Data Cleaning

 Even if the data as a whole passed FASTQC, quality trimming and filtering is still highly recommended to remove or trim individual sequences of poor quality.
-Convert the data to Galaxy's preferred FASTQ format using *FASTQ Groomer* (default settings) and then run *Trimmomatic* (paired-end with separate input files, plus ILLUMINACLIP with TruSeq3 for paired-end MiSeq or HiSeq) on all the samples, using the [Sample Tracking.xlsx](Sample_Tracking.xlsx) spreadsheet to keep track of your results.
+First, convert the data to Galaxy's preferred FASTQ format using *FASTQ Groomer* (default settings) and then run *Trimmomatic* (paired-end with separate input files, plus ILLUMINACLIP with TruSeq3 for paired-end MiSeq or HiSeq) on all the samples, using the [Sample Tracking.xlsx](Sample_Tracking.xlsx) spreadsheet to keep track of your results.
 For example:

 ![trimmomatic](./trimmomatic.jpg)